A Non-Metric Approach to Space, Time and Gravitation: Introduction

 \section{Introduction}

 A new type of non-metric space-time framework, the so-called ``quasi-metric'' framework, was presented in [1].
 Also presented was a possibly viable quasi-metric theory of gravity compatible with the quasi-metric framework.
-This theory predicts that the nature of the Hubble expansion is different than in metric theory, and as a consequence the Hubble expansion should influence gravitationally bound systems, according to the new theory.
-In particular the theory predicts that the gravitational field outside a spherically symmetric, isolated source expands according to the Hubble law [2], and this seems to be consistent with observations of the orbits of distant spacecraft [3].
+This theory predicts that the nature of the Hubble expansion is different from how it is described by metric theory, and as a consequence, the Hubble expansion should influence gravitationally bound systems.
+In particular, the theory predicts that the gravitational field exterior to a spherically symmetric, metrically static, isolated source expands according to the Hubble law [2], and this seems to be consistent with observations of the orbits of distant spacecraft [3].

 Now a natural question is what happens to the gravitational fields inside gravitationally bound bodies; does the quasi-metric theory predict that such gravitational fields may expand, too?
-We show in this paper that this is indeed the case, and that this result may support an interpretation of geological data indicating that the Earth is expanding, see reference [4] and references cited therein.
-Moreover an expanding Earth should cause changes in its spin rate; we showed in [2] that the main part of the observed secular spin-down of the Earth may in fact be of cosmological origin.
+We show in this chapter that this is indeed the case.
+Note that this result may support an interpretation of geological data indicating that the Earth is expanding, see reference [4] and references cited therein.
+Moreover, an expanding Earth should cause changes in its spin rate; we showed in [2] that the main part of the observed secular spin-down of the Earth may in fact be of cosmological origin.
 This also applies to the observed recession of the Moon and its observed mean acceleration.